Razzia (military)

-One of the most representative razzias, because of its symbolic significance, was the sack of Rome in 410 by the Visigothic king Alaric I, whose repercussions echoed in future massive invasions in the following decades.

 Over time, its meaning has also been extended to other activities that bear certain similarities to these attacks, such as police raids or certain violent incursions by organized or paramilitary groups, such as those carried out in Brazilian favelas, or in refugee camps during the war in Central Africa.

-Today, in the Turkish language the term means "war veteran".

 Etymology

-Ghazw or ghazah (plural ghazawa-t) (Arabic: غزو) is an originally Arabic term meaning "battle", generally used in the context of a battle for the cause of Allah.
+The word is from Italian razzia 'incursion', and from Algerian Arabic ġaziya (غزية), "algara" or 'raid'.
+Ghazwah (plural ghazawat) (Arabic: غزوة) is an originally Arabic term meaning "invasion".
 It comes from the triconsonantal root g.z.w. ("to attack").
 It has the same connotation as the words ghaziya and maghazi, which in pre-Islamic times referred to raids organized by nomadic Bedouin warriors for the purpose of plundering rival tribes or sedentary, wealthier neighbors.
 The plural ghazawat is used in some Islamic countries as a synonym for "judgment".